tedsluis/dump1090.socket30003/README.md

 note: script will start every 5 minutes if it is not running anymore.

 ### Check the log and output file

+Wait at least a view minutes and then:
 ````
 $ cat /tmp/*dump1090*.log | less
 $ cat /tmp/*dump1090*.txt | less